Space nursing

 Space nursing is a specialty that works with astronauts to determine medical fitness for their missions, equips NASA team members to handle emergencies in orbit and researches the effects of space travel on the human body.
 The career got its start during the space race of the 1960s and has grown—both in terms of number of people in the field and knowledge base—ever since.
 Research conducted by medical professionals in the aeronautics field has led to many breakthroughs in disease treatment of earthbound patients and the discipline continually develops new technology to make space medicine more effective.

 History

-The early days

 Since the beginning of commercial aviation in the 1920s, nurses have been part of aviation and flight.
 In 1958, President Eisenhower signed the National Aeronautics and Space Act to form NASA.
 Part of this act was to recruit nurses to work closely with medical teams to determine the health of astronauts prior to launch.
 Following their return, nurses assisted with performing medical assessments to determine the effects of space travel on the mission team.